-SA Handbook 3.9.6

-SA 17.
-Drinking Water: Clean, sanitary drinking water shall be readily accessible in indoor and outdoor areas, throughout the day.
-If disposable cups are used, they must be discarded after each use.
-For the purposes of providing clean, sanitary drinking water, sink/water fountain combinations are prohibited if the handwashing sink is used for hygiene procedures after toileting.

-CC Facility Handbook 3.9.8 INF 18.
+- CC Facility Handbook 3.9.8 INF 18.
 On hot days, bottle fed infants may be given additional breastmilk or formula mixed with water provided by their parent/legal guardian.
-Infants should not be given plain water in the first six months of life unless directed to by the child's physician.

-19. Strangulation hazards strings and cords long enough to encircle a child's neck such as those on toys and window coverings must not be accessible to children in care.

-CC Facility Handbook 3.11 SA Facility Handbook 3.1H 20.
+Infants should not be given plain water in the first six months of life unless directed to by the child's physician. - CC Facility Handbook 3.1D 19.
+Strangulation hazards strings and cords long enough to encircle a child's neck such as those on toys and window coverings must not be accessible to children in care. - CC Facility Handbook 3.11 SA Facility Handbook 3.1H 20.
 All accessible electrical outlets must be "tamper-resistant electrical outlets" that contain internal shutter mechanisms to prevent children from sticking objects into receptacles.
-In settings that do not have "tamper-resistant electrical outlets" outlets shall have safety covers.

-CC Facility Handbook 3.1J

-21. Guardrails or protective barriers, such as baby gates, must be provided at open sides of stairs, ramps, and other walking surfaces from which there is more than a 30 inch vertical distance to fall.

-CC Facility Handbook 3.1K SA Facility Handbook 3.11

-22. No electrical device or apparatus accessible to children shall be located in a place where it can be plugged into an electrical outlet while a person is in contact with a water source, such as a sink, tub, shower area, water table or swimming pool.

-SA Facility Handbook 3.1J CC Facility Handbook 3.1L 23.
-Carbon monoxide detector(s) must be installed if required by s.553.885(1), F.S., or local laws.
+In settings that do not have "tamper-resistant electrical outlets" outlets shall have safety covers. - CC Facility Handbook 3.1J 21.
+Guardrails or protective barriers, such as baby gates, must be provided at open sides of stairs, ramps, and other walking surfaces from which there is more than a 30 inch vertical distance to fall. - CC Facility Handbook 3.1K SA Facility Handbook 3.1I No electrical device or apparatus accessible to children shall be located in a place where it can be plugged into an electrical outlet while a person is in contact with a water source, such as a sink, tub, shower area, water table or swimming pool. - SA Facility Handbook 3.1J CC Facility Handbook 3.1L CC Facility Handbook 3.1L Carbon monoxide detector(s) must be installed if required by s.553.885(1), F.S., or local laws.
 Carbon monoxide detectors must be tested and maintained according to manufacturer's instructions.
 Documentation of testing and maintenance must be retained for a minimum of 12 months and available for licensing to review.

-First Aid, Cardio-Pulmonary Resuscitation
+B. First Aid, Cardio-Pulmonary Resuscitation

-One child care personnel with current and valid certificate(s) of course 1. completion for first aid training and one child care personnel with current and valid certification of course completion for pediatric cardiopulmonary resuscitation (CPR) procedures must be present at all times that children are in care.
-The same child care personnel may satisfy both requirements.

-By December 31, 2021, the children's center shall maintain the following number of child care personnel with the CPR certification and first aid training that are on site at the children's center at all times children are in care.
+- CC Facility Handbook 4.2.4A One child care personnel with current and valid certificate(s) of course completion for first aid training and one child care personnel with current and valid certification of course completion for pediatric cardiopulmonary resuscitation (CPR) procedures must be present at all times that children are in care.
+The same child care personnel may satisfy both requirements. - CC Facility Handbook 4.2.4B By December 31, 2021, the children's center shall maintain the following number of child care personnel with the CPR certification and first aid training that are on site at the children's center at all times children are in care.
 For child care personnel to count to meet requirement in the chart below, they shall be child care personnel assigned to provide direct supervision of children in care: